servo/mozjs/mozjs-sys/mozjs/python/mozperftest/perfdocs/writing.rst

 - **before_iterations(args)** runs before everything is started.
 Gets the args, which can be changed.
-The **args** argument also contains a **virtualenv** variable that can be used for installing Python packages (e.g. through `install_package <https://searchfox.org/mozilla-central/source/python/mozperftest/mozperftest/utils.py#115-144>`_).
+The **args** argument also contains a **virtualenv** variable that can be used for installing Python packages (e.g. through :searchfox:`install_package <python/mozperftest/mozperftest/utils.py#115-144>`).
 - **before_runs(env)** runs before the test is launched.
 Can be used to change the running environment.
 - **after_runs(env)** runs after the test is done.